chipmuenk/pyfda/docs/source/manual/input_specs.rst

    A signal processing system with multiple sampling frequencies

-Developers
+Development
 -----------

-More info on this widget can be found under :ref:`dev_input_specs` .
+More info on this widget can be found under :ref:`dev_input_specs`.